SoroushXYZ/Bit-by-Bit/pipeline/README.md

 - transformers (for ad detection)
 - torch (for transformers)
 - ollama (for LLM quality scoring)
+- sentence-transformers (for deduplication)
+- scikit-learn (for cosine similarity)
 - Standard Python libraries

 ## Next Steps